The staffing needs of Bilingual International continually evolve to meet the growing needs of the community that we serve.

 GARY U BEHRMAN, PhD, LCSW has been an Assistant Adjunct Professor at Saint Louis University (SLU) Schools of Allied Health, Public Health, and Medicine for the past 25 years.
 He holds a PhD from the School of Social Welfare, University of Albany, and an MSW from Saint Louis University.
 Dr. Behrman has extensive training and publications in trauma recovery and served as a first responder for crisis events around the country, including Ground Zero after 911, and resilience work for the Ferguson Florissant School District after the death of Michael Brown.
 From 2005 to 2010, he collaborated with the Center for Survivors of Torture and War Trauma to provide therapy, staff training and consultation.
 Additional specialties include suicide and self injury, spirituality, and the connections between mental and physical health.

-RY’N ROBINSON s a mental health coach for our STEPS TO BETTER HEALTH program.
+RY’N ROBINSON is a mental health coach for our STEPS to Better Health program.
 Before finishing her Master’s in professional Counseling Program from Lindenwood University- St. Charles, she worked as a substitute teacher for University City school district as well as psychiatric technician at Hawthorn Psychiatric Hospital for Children and Adolescents.
-Her professional work experience also includes workingfor Community Response as a private contractor/mental health case manager through grants.
+Her professional work experience also includes working for Community Response as a private contractor/mental health case manager through grants.

 GIGI (GUANQI) GAO graduated from Washington University in St. Louis with Masters of Public Health and Social Work in 2016.
 Gigi speaks Mandarin and English.
 Before moving to St. Louis, she was working with low-income families in China.
 She had volunteered for Bilingual International Assistant Services as a citizenship tutor for two years.
 With extensive experiences in health education, research and advocacy, she is dedicated to serve and advocate for immigrant communities in St. Louis area.